AI InterviewGoogle Interview WarmupGoogle Interview Warmup discontinuedGoogle Interview Warmup alternativeAI interview practice free

 That's the full feature set.
 No follow-up questions.
 No STAR evaluation.
 No scoring.
 No memory between sessions.
 You got five questions per session and whatever the word cloud told you.

-Google cited research showing 75% of its Career Certificate graduates reported positive career outcomes.
 The tool served a real need: it gave people a low-stakes place to hear themselves answer interview questions out loud, often for the first time.
+For a free browser tool, that was enough to matter.

 What It Did Well